Morale booster for Gor Mahia opponents ahead of Caf Confederation Cup clash | Goal.com

 Morale booster for Gor Mahia opponents ahead of Caf Confederation Cup clash

-Gor Mahia will have to work hard when they face a motivate New Star in the Caf Confederation Cup return-leg match on Sunday.
+Gor Mahia will have to work hard when they face a motivated New Star in the Caf Confederation Cup return-leg match on Sunday.

 The Cameroonian received a major shot in the arm after each player was promised approximately Sh90, 000 for a win against the Kenyan champions.